ahmetcanisik/fonts/readme.md

-# Projelerim için cdn dosyaları dileyenler kullanabilir.
+# Those who wish can use cdn files for my projects.